Nitrokey/nitrokey-documentation/nethsm/administration.rst

       Information about the `/config/backup-passphrase` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_config-backup-passphrase>`__.

 .. note::
-   This command requires the authentication of an user with the *Backup* role.
+   This command requires the authentication of a user with the *Backup* role.
    Please refer to chapter `Roles <administration.html#roles>`__ to learn more.

 The backup can be executed as follows.